MahdiRazzaque/azan-dashboard/README.md

 - Prayer time announcements 15 minutes before each prayer
 - Comprehensive settings panel for prayer-specific configurations
 - Smart dependency management between azan and announcement features
+- Interactive configuration setup with validation
 - Test mode for verifying announcements
 - System logs for monitoring
 - Secure admin authentication

 ## Configuration

+### Initial Setup

+When you start the application for the first time, it will prompt you in the terminal to enter your myMasjid guildId.
+This ID will be validated against the myMasjid API to ensure it is correct.
+If validation fails, you will be prompted to enter it again until a valid ID is provided.

 ### Prayer Times Source